 For the last few years I have been absolutely denying that as I age I can be as strong and as I was in my 30s.
-Watching Tony and Josh lift heavy weights my head is telling me I should still be able to keep up right?
+Watching some of our PT team lift heavy weights my head is telling me I should still be able to keep up right?

 Last year I confess, beat this stubborn streak out of me as my body started to disagree with my head.
 I have never been so injured, (shoulders & knees) continually sore and although ‘leg training days’ were always hard I just never got the recovery that made it fun, well as much fun as legs day can be!